DODOCZ/DODOCZ.NET-FOV/readme.md

    ensure ddcz_fov

 How It Works ?

-Here’s a detailed description of how the script works:
+# Camera Control Script

+## Overview

+This script provides a customized first-person camera experience while driving.
+It manages the camera's activation, deactivation, and control based on player inputs and the character's status.

-Variable Initialization:
+## Variable Initialization

-ddcz_cam: Reference to the camera.
+- **`ddcz_cam`**: Reference to the camera.
-ddcz_isCameraActive: Flag indicating whether the camera is active.
+- **`ddcz_isCameraActive`**: Flag indicating whether the camera is active.
-ddcz_UsePerson: Flag for toggling between first-person and third-person camera modes.
+- **`ddcz_UsePerson`**: Flag for toggling between first-person and third-person camera modes.
-ddcz_justpressed: Count of how many times the control button has been pressed.
+- **`ddcz_justpressed`**: Count of how many times the control button has been pressed.
-ddcz_disable: Time for disabling certain controls.
+- **`ddcz_disable`**: Time for disabling certain controls.
-ddcz_INPUT_AIM: Input ID for activation (can be changed as needed).
+- **`ddcz_INPUT_AIM`**: Input ID for activation (can be changed as needed).

-Helper Functions:
+## Helper Functions

-ddcz_clamp(value, min, max): Clamps a value between min and max.
+- **`ddcz_clamp(value, min, max)`**: Clamps a value between `min` and `max`.

-Function ddcz_setupCamera():
+## Function: `ddcz_setupCamera()`

-Creates and sets up the camera.
+1. Creates and sets up the camera.
-The camera is attached to a specific bone of the character (typically the head) and initial field of view (FOV) and rotation settings are applied.
+2. Attaches the camera to a specific bone of the character (typically the head).
+3. Applies initial field of view (FOV) and rotation settings.
-Starts a loop that continually adjusts the camera’s rotation based on player input (mouse or analog stick).
+4. Starts a loop to continually adjust the camera’s rotation based on player input (mouse or analog stick).
-If the player exits the vehicle or changes the camera mode, the camera is deactivated and destroyed.
+5. Deactivates and destroys the camera if the player exits the vehicle or changes the camera mode.

-Main Loop for FPS Camera Control:
+## Main Loop for FPS Camera Control

-Monitors for presses and releases of the control button (ddcz_INPUT_AIM).
+1. Monitors for presses and releases of the control button (`ddcz_INPUT_AIM`).
-If the button is pressed, it increments ddcz_justpressed.
+2. Increments `ddcz_justpressed` when the button is pressed.
-If the button is released and the count of presses is less than 15, it sets ddcz_UsePerson to true.
+3. If the button is released and the count of presses is less than 15, sets `ddcz_UsePerson` to true.
-If ddcz_UsePerson is active, it toggles between first-person and third-person camera modes.
+4. Toggles between first-person and third-person camera modes if `ddcz_UsePerson` is active.

-Main Loop for Detecting Player Status and Camera Activation/Deactivation:
+## Main Loop for Detecting Player Status and Camera Activation/Deactivation

-Monitors the character's status to determine if they are in a vehicle and if the camera is in first-person mode.
+1. Monitors the character's status to determine if they are in a vehicle and if the camera is in first-person mode.
-Activates the camera if the character is in a vehicle and in first-person mode, and deactivates it if the character exits the vehicle.
+2. Activates the camera if the character is in a vehicle and in first-person mode.
+3. Deactivates the camera if the character exits the vehicle.

-This script provides a customized first-person camera experience while driving and ensures that the camera and controls are properly managed based on player inputs and the character's status.
+This script ensures that the camera and controls are properly managed based on player inputs and the character's status, providing a smooth and responsive first-person camera experience while driving.